 Spin bikes became exceptionally popular due to the rise of spinning classes and cycling studios, but as the fitness industry keeps inventing new workout classes, trendy names keep popping up all the time.
 Yet spin classes are not just a passing trend, they have proven the time of time and are here to stay.
 But if you can just put your earphones on with some good music, you can have your own spinning “class” at home.

 In terms of weight loss, you can lose weight from all 3 exercise bikes: spin, upright and recumbent.

-However, assuming you use the same resistance level (which you set knowing a knob or a button on the console), an upright bike and especially spinning bike and may burn slightly more calories compared to a recumbent bike workout.
+However, assuming you use the same resistance level (set with the knob or button on the console), an upright bike, and especially a spinning bike, may burn slightly more calories compared to a recumbent bike workout.

 The heavy weight of the flywheel of a spin bike and the ability to vary your positions during the workout, such as alternating periods of stand cycling with seated, will burn more calories.

-With the recumbent bikes, it’s almost all just your leg muscles working because your upper back is stationary.
+With a recumbent bike, it’s almost all just your leg muscles working because your upper back is stationary.

 Choose The Bike You’re More Likely To Use

 One small thing I would mention is that you will lose weight from the exercise bike that you will actually use.

 There’s a good reason I am saying that.
 You shouldn’t buy a spinning bike or an upright bike just because it burns 10% more calories than a recumbent bike does.

 If you find an upright bike uncomfortable for exercise and you won’t actually use it, then why bother in the first place?
 Maybe you’d be better off buying a recumbent stationary bike, one that will burn slightly fewer calories but one that you’d be more likely to want to use.